michel2342/xss-proxy/README.md

 # xss-proxy

 An HTTP proxy that routes all traffic through a browser hooked via XSS.
-The victim's browser executes every request with its own cookies and session, making this useful for authorized penetration testing of authenticated web applications.
+The victim's browser executes every request with its own cookies and session.

 ## How it works